dzilbermanvmw/falco-aws-firelens-integration/README.md

 ```

 And this will create and attach the ECS-CloudWatchLogs policy to your node IAM
-role to ensure you can send logs to CloudWatch and will create a task which
+role to ensure containers can send logs to CloudWatch, create a task which
 deploys Falco on ECS with an attached sidecar container for FluentBit which
 sends the logs to CloudWatch.